JoyKarmoker/Laser-Defender/README.md

 commit-3: Player Moving Script Added - Added Player Script in the player Object so it can move on press of up, down, left and right key.

+Commit-4: Moving Boundary Added For The Player - Boundary Added for the player space ship, so it can not go out of the of the screen(Out of Boundary).